oskarkarol/Get_My_Kernel_Format/README.md

 - Forked the repo.
 - Uploaded the `boot.img` file.
 - Ran the GitHub Action to process it.
-- Retrieved the kernel format from the output file.
+- Retrieved the kernel format.